MattLatt/GDAL_2.1.x_VC/README.md

     * The Folder gdal-2.1.0 contain the gdal 2.1.0 source release (http://download.osgeo.org/gdal/2.1.0/gdal210.zip).
 The file ./gdal-2.1.0/port/cpl_config.h.vc has been
-	renamed to ./gdal-2.1.0/port/cpl_config.h in order to compile with MS visual C++ and the file ./gdal-2.1.0/gcore/Version.rc has been slightly modified (including gdal_version.h instead of gdal.h) to avoid the RC1015 error compilation I have with VS 2010.
+	renamed into ./gdal-2.1.0/port/cpl_config.h in order to compile with MS visual C++ and the file ./gdal-2.1.0/gcore/Version.rc has been slightly modified (including gdal_version.h instead of gdal.h) to avoid the RC1015 error compilation I have with VS 2010.
 I kept a copy of the original file provided by OSgeo (./gdal-2.1.0/gcore/Version.rc.orig).